 Monday to Friday (12 p.m. - 9 p.m.)
 Saturday and Sunday (8:00 a.m. - 8:00 p.m.)
+No moves on legal or statutory holidays.

 Moves and deliveries must be booked with the Property Management Team at least seven days in advance so that the elevator may be protected with moving blankets and placed on service for your convenience.
 Reservations are made during business hours and are on a first come - first serve basis.